MicrosoftDocs/power-automate-docs/articles/organization-q-and-a.md

 See the following section if you'd like to remove the Power Automate tile from the app launcher by default.

 ### How do I remove Power Automate from the app launcher for my organization?
-If a user was assigned a Flow Plan 1 or Flow Plan 2 license then you can take the following steps to remove the Power Automate license for that user, which will remove the Power Automate icon from the app launcher:
+If a user was assigned a Flow Plan license then you can take the following steps to remove the Power Automate license for that user, which will remove the Power Automate icon from the app launcher:

 1. Go to the [Office 365 Admin Portal](https://portal.microsoftonline.com/).
 2. In the left navigation bar, select **Users**, and then select **Active Users**.
 3. Find the user you want to remove the license for, and then select their name.
 4. On the user details pane, in the **Product licenses** section select **Edit**.
-5. Find the license called **Power Automate Plan 1** or **Power Automate Plan 2**, set the toggle to **Off** and then select **Save**.
+5. Find the license called **Power Automate ... **, set the toggle to **Off** and then select **Save**.

    ![](./media/organization-q-and-a/remove-license.png)